fls-bioinformatics-core/auto_process_ngs/docs/source/using/projects_info.rst

   ignored

-Currently there are no canonical lists of allowed values for libraries or organism names.
-The organism name(s) are used to look up appropriate reference data files for the QC pipeline in the configuration file, so names that are used should be consistent with the configuration.
+Currently there are no canonical lists of allowed values for libraries or organism names, however:

+* Organism name(s) are used to look up appropriate reference data files for the QC pipeline in the configuration file, so names that are used should be consistent with the configuration;
+* Some combinations of single cell platform and library type are used to determine the appropriate :doc:`QC protocol <run_qc>` for the data, in which case the single cell platform and library values must be a valid combination; see the table below.

 .. note::